-Women In Technical Careers
+Women In Technical Careers (WITC)

 Women in Technical Careers is a scholarship program designed to help female students succeed in a technical degree program at Dunwoody College of Technology and launch into a great career.

 Most jobs requiring a technical degree are non-traditional for women (defined by federal law as employing fewer than 25 percent women nationwide), despite those same jobs delivering higher median wages, greater job security, and more opportunities for advancement than historically female-dominated jobs.
 Our mission is to empower women to earn technical degrees from Dunwoody College of Technology and eliminate barriers for women to enter and succeed in technical industries.

 Scholarship benefits include:

 - A scholarship of up to $10,000/year to augment your financial aid package.

 - A childcare stipend of $1,500/year if eligible.